-- 6.A.
-The overtopping and closure of I-5 and the BNSF rail mainline would be reduced to the greatest extent possible for 2080 predicted 100-year flood levels. - 6.B.
-Key county and city intersections and interchanges would not be closed due to flooding, and for flood events that result in short-term closures, alternative routes would be available to ensure emergency services are not interrupted.
+6.A.
+A substantial reduction in the overtopping and closure of I-5 and the BNSF rail mainline would be achieved for 2080 predicted 100-year flood levels, and alternative routes would be available to minimize negative effects of closures on freight mobility and commerce.

-6.C.
-Closure of State Highways 6 and 12 due to flooding would be reduced to the greatest extent possible, and alternative routes would be available to ensure emergency services are not interrupted.
+- 6.B.
+Key county and city intersections and interchanges would not be closed due to flooding, and for flood events that result in short-term closures, alternative routes would be available to ensure emergency services are not interrupted. - 6.C.
+A substantial reduction in the closures of State Highways 6 and 12 due to flooding would be achieved, and alternative routes would be available to ensure emergency services are not interrupted and to minimize negative effects of closures on freight mobility and commerce.